garrettjohnson/prettier-plugin-lava/docs/whitespace-handling.md

 </p>
 ```

-What we see here is that `{% echo 'world' %}` Liquid tag added the whitespace stripping character `-` to the left to maintain the lack of whitespace.
+What we see here is that `{% echo 'world' %}` Lava tag added the whitespace stripping character `-` to the left to maintain the lack of whitespace.

 ## The solution